SAIL-GuoLab/DeepContrast_Demo/Environment_setup/README.md

-**As a shortcut, you can try the following commands.**
-<details><summary> We tested it on a Windows computer to reproduce an environment that can run the scripts. </summary>
+<details><summary> 2.
+As a shortcut, you can try the following commands.
+We tested it on a Windows computer to reproduce an environment that can run the scripts. </summary>
 <p>

 ```